FreeCAD/FPA/handbook/process/bookkeeping/OpenCollectivePayouts.md

 Amounts are paid out via PayPal or wire transfer (using WISE - www.wise.com).

+OpenCollective collects it's fees at donation time, so no fee needs to be added to the payout amount.

 ## An example:

 Jane Author submits a blog article that is accepted for publication.
 Jane is now